Oysteinvikane/DAT251_FPL_Monkey/README.md

 After running the jar file you can navigate to http://localhost:8080 and you will see the application.

 ## CI/CD
-Github actions with Heroku deployment to fplmonkey.herokuapp.com
+Github actions with Heroku deployment to http://fplmonkey.herokuapp.com for the deployed version

 ## ML

 ## FPLMonkey features
-*
+* Prediction of a players point score for the next game week.
 *
 *